rrovetto/Space-Policy-Law-Ontology/README.md

-# Space-Policy-Ontology
+# The Space Policy & Law Ontology

-An ontology providing annotations and representations for the discipline of space policy
+An ontology providing formal representations, metadata, and formal vocabularies for the discipline of space policy and law.